Roemer/Waddu/trunk/Waddu/ReadMe.txt

 05.10.2008 - Begin of Development

 Task List:
-- Store Window and Column Sizes
-- Proxy Support
+- Add Loader for the Mappings File
+- Version Check (instead of update all)
 - Cleanup Saved Variables (with Backup)
 - Ignoring Addons
-- Version Check (instead of update all)
+- Proxy Support
+- Store Window and Column Sizes
 - Add Local Version if missing (own File / TOC)
 - Add Mappings
 - Create Editor for Mappings